DocumentationConceptsCompiler, Not Runtime

 The Core Distinction

-SDK = Compiler Transforms your Python code into a validated YAML definition.
+SDK = Compiler (plus optional runtime wrapper) Transforms your Python code into a validated YAML definition and offers a thin adapter for ATOMIC handlers.

 Platform Core = Runtime Executes the definition, manages resources, handles billing, and enforces governance.